How to Stop People-Pleasing and Set Boundaries Without the Guilt 💝

 2️⃣ Response Design (5 mins)

-The Pause: “Let me check my schedule and get back to you.”
+- The Pause: "Let me check my calendar/capacity and get back to you."

-The Redirect: “I can’t take that on, but here’s what I can do…”
+- The Redirect/Compromise: "I can't commit to that fully, but here’s what I can offer..."

-The Clear No: “Thanks for thinking of me, but I have to pass.”
+- The Clear No: "Thank you for thinking of me, but I need to decline at this time."

 3️⃣ Success Planning (5 mins)